HaoSungogogo/TicketMaster_Project/README.md

 Builder pattern builds a complex object using simple objects and using a step by step approach.
 It separates the construction of a complex object from its representation so that the same construction process can create different representations.

+MAMP
+MAMP is an integrated platform you can install on your machine which allows you to have access to a local MySQL server and its PHP server.

+JDBC
+JDBC provides interfaces and classes for writing database operations.
+It is a standard API that defines how Java programs access database management systems.

+Singleton Pattern
+The singleton pattern is a design pattern that restricts the instantiation of a class to one object.

+public class MySQLConnection implements DBConnection {
+	private static MySQLConnection instance;

+	public static DBConnection getInstance() {
+		if (instance == null) {
+			instance = new MySQLConnection();
+		}
+		return instance;
+	}
+}

+Sometimes we need to have only one instance of our class.
+We know that creating DB connections are costly.
+In Titan, a single DB connection is shared by multiple queries.
+There are other use cases.
+For example, there can be a single configuration manager or error manager in an application that handles all problems instead of creating multiple managers.